ianling/zipPy/README.md

     $

 # Changelog
+## v1.4
+* Changed download flow, so re-attempting downloads actually works now
+* Added a little bit more error handling
+* If the file already exists, check if the size is 0 bytes.
+If it is, overwrite it.
 ## v1.3
 * A small bug fix where I misremembered how a Python feature worked.
 The bug was related to reading DLC files.
 ## v1.2